boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/image%201.png)

-- Did not use a Windows Product Key becasue this is just a demonstrative lab project
-- Click Next > as password is optional and click yes at the Window Product Key pop up
 - Change the Virtual Machine’s name to “DC”

 ![image.png](images/image%202.png)

 - Leave the Disk Capacity as it is , 60.0 GB and click Next >, then click finish
 - My Virtual Machine only has one adapter, two is needed for the outside internet connetion and private internet connection for the clients
-- To add another adapter, click “Edit virtual machine settings”
+- To add another adapter, click "Edit virtual machine settings"

 ![image.png](images/image%203.png)

 - Click “Add…”, then select Network Adapter and click Finish
-- Select NAT for the first Network Adapter and VMnet0 for the second Network Adapter, **then click Ok
+- Select NAT for the first Network Adapter and VMnet0 for the second Network Adapter, then click Ok
 - I also removed the Floppy disk drive

+### NAT Adapter Selected

 ![image.png](images/882dbc30-12eb-4b09-b97f-665bafd12b8f.png)

+### VMnet0 Adapter Selected

 ![image.png](images/image%204.png)

 - Click “Power on this virtual machine”
 - I used Windows Server 2022 Standard Evaluation (Desktop Experience)
-- Select “Custom: Install Microsoft Server Operating System only (advanced)
+- Select “Custom: Install Microsoft Server Operating System only (advanced)"
     - Click “New” , then “Apply”, then click Ok
     - After partitioning the drive, click Next